cosmos/sdk-tutorials/starport-polling-app/index.md

 To fix this issue we first have to understand how data is stored in our application.

-We can think of our data storage as a lexiographically order key value store.
+We can think of our data storage as a lexicographically ordered key value store.
 You can loop through the entries, filter by key prefix, add, update and delete entries.
-It is easier to visualize the store as a JSON:
+It is easier to visualize the store as JSON:

 ```json
 {